Healthdirect Free Australian health advice you can count on.

 • tiredness

-The symptoms of hand, foot and mouth disease usually start to appear 3 to 7 days after a person is infected, and typically last for 7 to 10 days.
+The symptoms of hand, foot and mouth disease usually start 3 to 7 days after you've been infected.
+The blisters typically last for 7 to 10 days.

 When should I see my doctor?

-Signs that a person might have a more serious form of hand, foot and mouth disease include any of the following:
+Signs that you or your child might have a more serious form of hand, foot and mouth disease are:

 • difficulty walking